St Kentigern's Church, Edinburgh (Union Canal)

 St Kentigern's Church is a former Episcopalian church which is now disused in Edinburgh, Scotland.
 The congregation began in 1859 on Earl Grey Street as a mission station of St John's Episcopal Church on Princes Street.
 The church is located on the Union Canal in Viewforth and was built in 1897.
 The stone Gothic-style building was designed by John More Dick Peddie, a prolific Scottish architect and the designer of the Caledonian Hilton building.
 The church closed in 1941 after which it was used as a nursery and a garage.

 In 2005, there was an attempt to demolish the church.
 In 2015, the church was found to contain a large cannabis haul.

 In 2020, City of Edinburgh Council received a planning application to convert the church into residential use.
+As of 2024, it has been converted into housing.

 St Kentigern

 In 1925 the church was dedicated to Kentigern (Celtic: “High Lord”), also known as Saint Mungo.